lumi-tip/Brute-forcelab-lumi/README.md

 # Brute Force Against an FTP Server

-In this lab, you will practice exploration techniques, brute force attacks, and privilege escalation in a controlled environment.
+In this great lab, you will practice exploration techniques, brute force attacks, and privilege escalation in a controlled environment.
 Your mission is to access an FTP server, discover weak credentials, and obtain two hidden flags.
 In this lab, you will learn:

 - Analysis of misconfigured services (anonymous FTP)
 - Use of real password dictionaries